 From forgotten account to saving grace: Heather’s HSA story

 One of Starship’s own Customer Support Specialists, Heather, has made it her job to help people discover the wonders of health savings accounts (HSAs).
 But it wasn’t until Heather’s HSA helped save her life that she began to champion them.
-This is her story.
+In her own words, this is Heather’s story.

 The best advice I’ve ever received from a manager is this: “Always max out your employer match on anything they offer you.
 That’s your money, don’t leave it on the table.”
 Twelve years ago, that advice quite literally saved my life.